TerseStorm/pokemmo-location-ripper-bot/README.md

 ## Usage
 ### Dumping PokeMMO dex files
+A pre-dumped `dump.zip` is included.
+This has been dumped on 2023:12:27 UTC.
+It's recommended to always dump your own dex files.

 The program works by reading the Pokedex (dex) files dumped directly from PokeMMO.

 To dump these files, go to